the-teachingRSE-project/competencies/competencies.md

       to support team-based software development?&
     Will need to be able to work and collaborate effectively in a team, use required tools and processes, infrastructure, etc.& Can offer support with team work.
-Many examples of courses around working effectively in a team.
+Should support team-building initiatives also on a social level.
     \\\hline
 \end{longtable}
 \elandscape